rdonni/Twitter-Sentiment-Mapping/README.md

 ## Results

-Here is and examples of maps that can be obtained with this code.
+Here are some examples of maps that can be obtained with this code.

 Here is a map obtained on December 20, 2022, just after the World Cup in Qatar by **filtering tweets containing the word Qatar**.
 This map was built by collecting 1000 tweets for each country.